Modifications of Family Law Orders

 Petitioning the court for modification of an order can be a complicated process.
 If you require asistance getting your court-ordered alimony, child support or parenting plan modified, reach out to our Seattle family law attorneys at Law Offices of Shana E. Thompson.
 We can help you understand Washington law related to actions to modify a prior order for child support, a parenting plan, maintenance or alimony.

 We represent clients in family court in Seattle and Kent in King County, as well as throughout Snohomish County and Tacoma in Pierce County.
 Modifications can be a complex process, but you don’t need to go through this stressful time on your own.
-Call (206) 712-2756 to schedule a free, intitial and confidential consultation.
+Call (206) 712-2756 to schedule your first confidential consultation.
 We are standing by to receive your call.

 - Modifications of a Property Disposition in a Divorce Action